There are plenty of quick and easy ways to make money without having to resort to drastic measures.

-PopulusLive has fewer available surveys and the payout is limited to £50, but you could get up to £1 for every five minutes doing surveys, meaning you could reach your total much more swiftly than you can on YouGov.
+PopulusLive has fewer available surveys and the payout is limited to £50, but you could get up to £1 for every five minutes doing surveys, meaning you may reach your total quicker than you can on YouGov.

 In summary, surveys are a good way to earn small sums of money if you have the time.

-There are a growing number of apps that will pay you to keep fit and healthy.
+There are several apps that will pay you money or offer vouchers to keep fit and healthy.

 Help with odd jobs

-If you’ve got some time to kill you could make money from helping others with their odd jobs.
+If you’ve got some time to kill, you could make money by helping others with their odd jobs.

-Websites like Taskrabbit allow people in certain cities to list tasks they need help with like picking up a parcel or moving home that they are willing to pay for.
+Websites like TaskRabbit allow people in certain cities to list tasks they need help with such as picking up a parcel or moving home that they are willing to pay for.